charlestati/Epitech-Api-CS/API-REFERENCE.md

 This part has only one obligation: the module root must bear the name specified in module `API-local-config.API-modules.Name`.
 The rest depends only on you.

 You choose what to put where you want, ~~when you want~~.
-To retrieve the data, simply respected the architecture you created before.
+To retrieve the data, simply respect the architecture you created before.

 Oh and the end path value (you see what I mean ?
 No ?
-Look then the example), must be a way ["JSONPath"](#path-tools) heading towards the desired value contained in the file downloaded from the intranet.
+Then look the example), must be a way ["JSONPath"](#path-tools) heading towards the desired value contained in the file downloaded from the intranet.

 #### Sample